mimvoid/neocities-site/src/content/fonts/collections/script/index.md

 {{% pangram font="Bad Script" lang="en ru" %}}

-It's name is rather ironic given how pretty I find it.
+Its name is rather ironic given how pretty I find it.

 ### Gogol